YosieSYX/Data-Structures-and-Algorithms/README.md

-# CS2040C
-Data Structures and Algorithms
+# Data Structures and Algorithms
-This repository contains the C++ code implementation of foundamental data structures and algorithms.
+This repository contains the C++ code templates of foundamental data structures and algorithms.